+The best roulette and poker on our site tragamonedas mas nuevas.
+Go to and get big bonuses!
 To build a better future centered on God and community.

+The best gaming offers in 10 euro bonus ohne einzahlung casino our casino follow the link!
 The organization was formed in 1972 as the Totonac Bible Center, Inc. At that time, its primary goal was to support the work of Manuel Arenas, the gifted Totonac Indian who was the principal translation assistant for Herman Aschmann in his early translation efforts among the Highland Totonac people of Mexico.

 After having gained an excellent education in the United States and Germany, Manuel determined to establish a school among his own people.
 The Centro Cultural Pro-Totonaco in La Union, Puebla, is a witness to his vision.
 Over the years, Manuel tried in various ways to expand his vision to all the tribal groups of Mexico.
 He organized three different consultations of Christian leaders from other tribes.
 He also opened his school to students from other tribes.
 After Manuel’s death in 1992, Dr. Dale Kietzman became president of the Totonac Bible Center board in the United States.
 Increasingly, the support activity focused on other tribes and countries.
 In 1996 the Board voted to change the name of the organization to Latin American Indigenous Ministries (LAIM).